nih-cfde/use-case-library-build/library/EPIC-9-construct-a-multispecies-dataset.md

 instance, what to do if multiple genes are recorded for a model.
 This requires deep understanding of the underlying data and communication with the MOD databases.
-In practical terms, we require all of the data to be put into a flexible computational datastructure that allows ontology traversals and statistical tests.
+In practical terms, we require all of the data to be put into a flexible computational data structure that allows ontology traversals and statistical tests.

 b.
 Harmonize data across available datasets.
 For instance, for mouse